siAyush/ScratchML/README.md

 ## About

 Implementations of the Machine Learning models and algorithms from scratch using NumPy only.
-The purpose of this project is to learn the internal wroking of algorithms not to not to produce optimized algorithms.
+The purpose of this project is to learn the internal working of algorithms not to produce optimized algorithms.

 ## Implementations